-How in-cab video technology improves fleet safety
+How in-cab video & truck safety technology improves fleet safety

 According to data published by the Federal Motor Carrier Safety Administration (FMCSA), there were approximately 450,000 police-reported crashes involving large trucks in 2017.
 Of these crashes, 4,237 were fatal and 344,000 resulted in injuries1.
 The impact of fatalities and injuries related to crashes can be overwhelming.
 Not only does it decrease the safety of your fleet but it can also have an impact on efficiency and costs.
 Truck safety technology exists that helps improve such behavior and gives fleet managers more control over their fleets.

 To help reduce crashes within a fleet and increase safety, the most important thing is to reduce dangerous driving behaviors.
 Before we delve into new vehicle safety technology that improves fleet safety and more, let's look at the negative impact of bad driving behavior.

 The negative effects of bad driving behaviors